hiveot/hivekit/docs/hivekit.md

 A pipeline consists of a chain of modules, called a recipe, that each operate on a message.
 It is intended to simplify building WoT compatible IoT devices and to provide capabilities for processsing IoT device information.

-While HiveKit provides a set of modules, 3rd party modules can easily be incorporated as part of a solution.
+While HiveKit comes with a set of modules, 3rd party modules can be incorporated as part of a recipe.

 A pipeline module receives messages, processes them and passes them on to the next module in the pipeline.
 Modules have a single responsibility.
 More complex modules can be created linking them into a pipeline.
 Pipeline modules are capable of sending and receiving both data and control message streams between pipeline modules.

 Modules have one or more message inputs and one or more message outputs.
 A module that generates messages is called a source.
 A module that consumes messages is a sink.
-Modules often provide both source and sink capabilities.
+Service modules often provide both source and sink capabilities.

 Types of streams in the pipeline:

-- A unidirectional data stream from source to sink, passing:
+- A unidirectional data stream from source to sink, passing events and property updates.

-  - events
-  - property updates

-- A bidirectional control stream for:
+- A bidirectional control stream for actions and property configuration.
-  - actions
-  - property configuration

 Pipelines are created by linking one or more modules.
 Modules can run in-process, or by using messaging modules, a pipeline can be extended to out-of-process modules and other pipelines, including those running on other hosts.

 Modules can be linked in several ways:

 1. At compile time by adding a sink onto a source.
 Chain multiple modules to create a pipeline.
 In golang this creates a single binary that runs stand-alone.
-2. Using the pipeline runtime module to link modules based on the provided yaml configuration.
+2. Using the pipeline runtime module to link modules based on the provided yaml configuration.The pipeline configuration can be changed without the need to recompile it.
 This is limited to registered modules available in the pipeline runtime.
-The runtime is a bit larger as all possible modules are embedded.
-The pipeline configuration can be changed without recompiling.
 3. By compiling a pipeline using the provided yaml configuration using the hiveflow CLI.
 In golang this creates a single binary that has its configuration embedded.
 4. Using messaging modules the pipeline can be linked to other pipelines running elsewhere.